awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

    aws autoscaling create-auto-scaling-group --auto-scaling-group-name CodeDeployDemo-AS-Group --launch-configuration-name CodeDeployDemo-AS-Configuration --min-size 1 --max-size 1 --desired-capacity 1 --availability-zones availability-zone
    ```

-   These commands create an Auto Scaling group named **CodeDeployDemo\-AS\-Group** based on the Auto Scaling launch configuration named **CodeDeployDemo\-AS\-Configuration**\.
-This Auto Scaling group has only one Amazon EC2 instance, and it is created in the specified Availability Zone\.
+   These commands create an Amazon EC2 Auto Scaling group named **CodeDeployDemo\-AS\-Group** based on the Amazon EC2 Auto Scaling launch configuration named **CodeDeployDemo\-AS\-Configuration**\.
+This Amazon EC2 Auto Scaling group has only one Amazon EC2 instance, and it is created in the specified Availability Zone\.

 1. Call the describe\-auto\-scaling\-groups command against **CodeDeployDemo\-AS\-Group**: